 - Tax Duty: Trustees must file the required annual tax return forms and pay all taxes that are associated with a trust.

 - Transfer Duty: Trustees must make sure that assets in a trust are properly transferred to beneficiaries.

 It is vital that individuals understand how complicated the trust process is.
-Attorney Jim A Lyon understands how to avoid the many obstacles that can arise when a person creates a trust and knows how to make sure that you reach the best results possible.
+Oklahoma City’s own Jim A. Lyon is an estate lawyer near you who understands how to avoid the many obstacles that can arise when a person creates a trust and knows how to make sure that you reach the best results possible.
 Contact our law office today.